celery/celery/docs/userguide/workers.rst

     The time limit is set in two values, `soft` and `hard`.
-    The soft time limit allows the task to catch an exception to clean up before it is killed: the hard timeout is not catch-able and force terminates the task.
+    The soft time limit allows the task to catch an exception to clean up before it is killed: the hard timeout isn't catch-able and force terminates the task.

-A single task can potentially run forever, if you have lots of tasks waiting for some event that will never happen you will block the worker from processing new tasks indefinitely.
+A single task can potentially run forever, if you have lots of tasks waiting for some event that'll never happen you'll block the worker from processing new tasks indefinitely.
 The best way to defend against this scenario happening is enabling time limits.

 The time limit (`--time-limit`) is the maximum number of seconds a task may run before the process executing it is terminated and replaced by a new process.
 You can also enable a soft time limit (`--soft-time-limit`), this raises an exception the task can catch to clean up before the hard time limit kills it: